swarmnyc/Fulton0/docs/typescript.md

 The TypeScript compiler uses a file named `tsconfig.json` for configuration.
 While the sample app comes with a pre-configured `tsconfig.json` file that outputs a TypeScript files found in the `src` folder to `build`, if working on a custom project or your own thing, you can generate a fresh `tsconfig.json` with the `tsc --init` command.

 Read over the [guide](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for more information about configuring the TypeScript compiler.

-### 4. Interfaces...not just for interfaces any more?
+### 4. Interfaces

 TypeScript makes extensive use of interfaces to define the properties of dynamic JavaScript objects and functions.
 It tells the compiler how a particular function should behave or what key/value pairs belong on an object.